SpikeHD/Dorion/README.md

 Download a [release](https://github.com/SpikeHD/Dorion/releases) (`.msi` for Windows 10/11, `.zip` for Windows 7, `.deb` for Debian, etc.) and install!

-If you'd like to be on the cutting edge, you can also grab an artifact from the [actions tab!](https://github.com/SpikeHD/Dorion/actions/workflows/build.yml)
+You can also [build it](#building) yourself!

-# Why use Dorion?
+# Features

-* Portable
-* Safe to put on a small C:\ drive
-  * Low - if any - cache footprint (compared to [the PTB client](https://user-images.githubusercontent.com/25207995/189549033-b372ca74-5f30-4864-b71a-10a88405537a.png))
-  * Extremely small installation size (~13mb!) on Windows
-    * This is because unlike the Discord client, Dorion does *not* bundle an entire Chromium engine OR NodeJS runtime
-* Often loads slightly faster (vanilla)
-* Switch between Stable, Canary and PTB clients straight from the settings
-* Built-in telemetry blocking option
-* Not only is Vencord included by default, but Dorion uses a [custom fork of Vencord](https://github.com/SpikeHD/Vencordorion) with extras specifically for Dorion
-* Made by me (automatically makes it cooler)
+- Themes
+- Plugins
+- Multi-profile
+- Smaller overall size
+- (Hopefully) better low-end system performance

 ## Plugins

-While Dorion does *not* support BetterDiscord plugins (or other mods that use modified `.asar`s), it *does* support browser-based ones!
+Dorion comes with a [custom fork of Vencord](https://github.com/SpikeHD/Vencordorion), so that should cover a lot of your plugin needs.
+Otherwise, it also supports browser-based plugins!

 ## Themes

-Dorion supports all themes, BetterDiscord and others
+Dorion supports all themes, BetterDiscord and others, with a [couple caveats](#known-issues).

 [Jump to "Using Plugins and Themes"](#using-plugins-and-themes)